Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: FIR--radio correlation

 \subsection{Hydrostatic pressure contribution by magnetic fields}

 This immediately poses the question whether the integrated magnetic pressure provides a sizeable contribution to the ISM energy budget or whether it is even able to aid in driving the outflows seen in our galaxies.
-To this end, we compare the profile of the magnetic field strength to the equivalent hydrostatic magnetic field that is required to balance the vertical disc gravity in Fig.~\ref{fig:B_HSE} for different times in our two fiducial haloes.
-Assuming axisymmetry, we can define the hydrostatic equivalent magnetic field:
+Assuming axisymmetry, the gravitational field of the disc is given by $\Phi_{\rm grav}(R)\approx2\uppi G\Sigma_{\rm tot}(R)$, where $\Sigma_\rmn{tot}$ is the total surface density of stars and gas.
+This enables us to define a hydrostatic equivalent magnetic field that balances the vertical gravitational force per unit area on the interstellar gas via

-where $\Sigma_\rmn{tot}$ is the total surface density of stars and gas.
 Note that on circular orbits in the disc plane, the gravitational force due to the dark matter halo is exactly balanced by the centrifugal force.
+Hence, a field of strength $B_\rmn{HSE}$ would hydrostatically counteract the gravity of the disc while any smaller field strength would either signal a system that is out of equilibrium or require a thermal and/or turbulent pressure to counteract gravity.